How To Start A Vegan Diet Plan

 Okay, so here’s the low down on vegan foods.
 You can buy fresh, real foods and then you can buy vegan food products.
 If your taste buds are having a hard time with the idea of this change, focus on the real foods first.
 Because I’m here to tell you that when you are used to animal based product, vegan food products DO taste different.
 And not always in a good way.

-This is probably where you will notice the biggest difference.
+When you start on your vegan diet plan, cheese is probably where you will notice the biggest difference.
 While plenty of vegans have gotten used to some of the plant based vegan cheeses on the market, somebody who is new to this will generally not enjoy vegan cheese.
 I’m not saying there aren’t exceptions to that rule, but in general, most folks will not find that particular transition to be a pleasant one.